“You must be Vander.”

 Something struck him between the shoulder blades.
 Vander stopped in his tracks.
 Insufferable child.
 He shot her a look over his shoulder and met with a surprisingly fierce expression.

-Vander smirked, clearly he’d struck a nerve.
+Vander smirked despite himself, despite the situation.
+Clearly, he’d struck a nerve.
 He kept walking.
-“After the tongue lashing you’re about to receive I’m sure you will wish you had left.”
+“After the tongue lashing you’re about to receive, I’m sure you will wish you had left.”

-Vander smiled to himself, he was starting to enjoy this.
-“You may not have known this when you deliberately hunted me down but—” He continued over her protest, “you broke the rules set in place by Eldhor and the Oluanvi.
+Vander smiled to himself.
+He was starting to enjoy this.
+“You may not have known this when you deliberately hunted me down, but—” He plowed on, ignoring her sounds of protest, “you broke one of the commandments set in place by Eldhor and the Oluanvi.
 You do realize that Orden will be furious.”

 “So stalking me wasn’t breaking the rules?”